-In the present report, site manger’s analysis about various construction operations is described.
-A site manager is the person who is responsible for the completion of a building or structural project.
-His major responsibilities include commercial understanding of the project, reasonable cost estimates, time saving and dealing with the stakeholders.
+The present report describes the site manager’s analysis of various construction operations.
+A site manager is a person who is responsible for the completion of a building or structural project.
+His major responsibilities include commercial understanding of the project, reasonable cost estimates, time-saving and dealing with the stakeholders.
 In the preceding section, some aspects of construction operation are described.

-Usually selection as well as procurement of the materials is based on the previous experience of the company.
-It is worthy to note that availability of the material is linked with the duration of that activity for which it is being purchased.
-Therefore material anticipation in accordance with the activity planning is very important task and it is essential to ensure availability of the material besides activity execution.
+Usually, selection, as well as procurement of the materials, is based on the previous experience of the company.
+It is worthy to note that the availability of the material is linked with the duration of the activity for which it is being purchased.
+Therefore material anticipation in accordance with the activity planning is a very important task, and it is essential to ensure the availability of the material besides activity execution.

 Following is a simple schedule for material that would help to avoid delays in the project.

 |Product -Name||Manufacturing body||Acquiescence with Applicable Building Guidelines & Codes of Practice||Details of Test or Assessment Report||Remarks/ Observations|

 |Accreditation body name||Report no.||Date of assessment report||Validity date|

 This will be extracted and integrated with the primary site activity schedule as given below;

 |Related tasks breakdown of activity (A)|